 Raiko

-Raiko is a 2U-Cubesat built by the japanese Wakayama and Tohoku Universities.
+Raiko was a 2U-Cubesat built by the Japanese Wakayama and Tohoku Universities as a precursor to UNIFORM.

-• Shooting images of the Earth through a fish-eye lens camera
+• Taking images of the Earth through a fish-eye lens camera

 • Measuring relative movement when deployed from the ISS through photo shooting